 The Company will, from time to time, issue flow-through shares to finance exploration programs undertaken in Canada.
 Pursuant to the terms of the flow-through share agreements, these shares transfer the tax deductibility of the qualifying resource expenditures to investors.
-On issuance, the Company allocates the flow-through share using the residual method into i) share capital, ii) warrants, and iii) flow-through share premium, equal to the estimated premium, if any, investors paid for the flow-through feature, which is recognized as a liability.
+On issuance, the Company allocates the flow-through unit using the residual method into i) share capital, ii) warrants, and iii) flow-through share premium, equal to the estimated premium, if any, investors paid for the flow-through feature, which is recognized as a liability.
 Upon expenditures being incurred, the Company derecognizes the liability and recognizes a deferred tax liability for the amount of the tax reduction renounced to the shareholders.
 The premium is recognized as other income and the related deferred tax is recognized as a tax provision.
-The required flow-through expenditures as of December 31, 2021 is \$nil (2020 - \$62,455).
-The Company met its required flow-through expenditures in the first quarter of 2021.
+The required flow-through expenditures as of December 31, 2022 and 2021 are \$nil.
 The Company may also be subject to a Part XII.6 tax on flow-through proceeds renounced under the Look-back Rule, in accordance with Government of Canada flow-through regulations.
 When applicable, this tax is accrued as a financial expense until paid.